 The language history questionnaire (LHQ) is an important tool for assessing the linguistic background of bilinguals or second language learners and for generating self-reported proficiency in multiple languages.
 Previously we developed a generic LHQ based on the most commonly asked questions in published studies (Li, Sepanski & Zhao, 2006) and provided researchers with a web-based interface (LHQ 2.0) that has flexibility in functionality, accuracy in data recording, and privacy for users and data(Li, Zhang, Tsai, & Puls, 2013).
 Since the publication of LHQ, hundreds of researchers have used it for their studies.
 These researchers have also provided many comments/requests/inquires for potentially new functions of the LHQ.
 The current version (LHQ3) reflects our efforts to address some of the needs by the researchers.
 Among the many improvements we made to the web-based tool, the most important one is the addition of an aggregate score function, which can automatically calculate aggregated scores for a participants’ second language proficiency level based on their inputs to several relevant LHQ questions.
+For more information about the aggregate score function, please click here.
 Such a score will help the researchers get a rough estimation/classification of different types of bilingual speakers.
 Furthermore, different researchers may be focused on different aspects and dimensions of a second language learner’s language background.
-Therefore, LHQ3 also provides researchers with the flexibility to assign different weights to different modules when calculating the aggregated score.
+Therefore, LHQ3 also provides researchers with the flexibility to assign different weights to different modules when calculating the aggregated score (Li, Zhang, Yu, & Zhao, 2018).

 The investigator or experimenter completes the sign-up process (by clicking on Sign in/Sign up LHQ3 at the top of the Home page), and then create a new Questionnaire by receiving a unique Experiment ID (with an individualized URL) associated with his or her experiment.
 Investigator will also receive an email contains the participant ID number roster in CSV.